influxdata/influxdb/sqlx-hotswap-pool/README.md

 If the credentials refresh happen before the existing credentials are invalidated, references to the previous pool can still be used for some time.

-If the credentials refresh contextually invalidates the exsting credentials, the process will experience connection errors if they used the pool before it has been updated (and if they cloned the `Arc` before the `update` method has been called).
+If the credentials refresh contextually invalidates the existing credentials, the process will experience connection errors if they used the pool before it has been updated (and if they cloned the `Arc` before the `update` method has been called).

 Already open connections will keep working in both cases.